 Melvin James” Sy” Oliver was from Battle Creek, Michigan.
-Both of his parents were music teachers in Ohio, where he grew up.
-He played the trumpet as a boy and at the age of 17 took a job with Zack Whyte and his Chocolate Beau Brummels.
+His parents were music teachers in Ohio, where he grew up.
+He played the trumpet as a boy and, at 17, took a job with Zack Whyte and his Chocolate Beau Brummels.
 He joined the Jimmie Lunceford orchestra in 1933.
-There he established a reputation for innovative arranging characterized by imaginative instrumentation and a full-bodied sound.
-He also developed a distinctive “growl" sound, in his own playing.
+He established a reputation for innovative arranging characterized by imaginative instrumentation and a full-bodied sound.
+He also developed a distinctive “growl" sound in his playing.

 In 1939, he joined the orchestra of Tommy Dorsey as a singer and arranger.
-He led a band while in the army during World War II and returned to Dorsey's orchestra after the war.
-From the late 1940s to the early 1970s, Oliver held a variety of jobs, including a decade as musical director of Decca Records.
+He led a band in the army during World War II and returned to Dorsey's orchestra after the war.
+From the late 1940s to the early 1970s, Oliver held various jobs, including a decade as musical director of Decca Records.

 In the early 1970s, he formed a nine-piece orchestra that continued to perform until 1984.